 Support if you have a long-term disability

-If you have a long-term disability you can apply for special pedagogical support during your studies at Uppsala University.
-If your application is approved, the following support services may be available:
+If you have a long-term disability you can apply for targeted study support during your studies at Uppsala University.
+If your application is approved, the following support services may be available.

 If you are unable to take notes during lectures or other university lessons due to a disability, you can receive note-taking support.
 This is when one of your classmates takes and shares notes with you.
 Note-taking support does not replace attendance.
 You can only receive notes from lectures that you participate in.